Revision of EU Plant Health Law

 Summary

-The European Commission aims to create a clearer system allowing non-EU countries to get temporary derogations (exemptions) from prohibitions or restrictions on imports of plants and plant products.
-It also proposes additional certification requirements for plants for planting in relation to regulated non-quarantine pests.
+The European Commission has created a clearer system allowing non-EU countries to obtain temporary derogations (exemptions) from prohibitions or restrictions on imports of plants and plant products.
+It has also introduced additional certification requirements for regulated non-quarantine pests in plants for planting; and an exemption from the obligation on EU Member States to notify non-compliance in the case of plants or plant products imported in personal luggage or postal services for personal use.

-European Commission proposes improvements to plant health-related import procedures
+European Commission introduces improvements to plant health-related import procedures

-Proposal for a Regulation of the European Parliament and of the Council amending Regulation (EU) 2016/2031 of the European Parliament and of the Council as regards multiannual survey programmes, notifications concerning the presence of regulated non-quarantine pests, temporary derogations from import prohibitions and special import requirements and establishment of procedures for granting them, temporary import requirements for high risk plants, plant products and other objects, the establishment of procedures for the listing of high risk plants, the content of phytosanitary certificates, the use of plant passports and as regards certain reporting requirements for demarcated areas and surveys of pest
+Regulation (EU) 2024/3115 of the European Parliament and of the Council of 27 November 2024 amending Regulation (EU) 2016/2031 as regards multiannual survey programmes, notifications concerning the presence of regulated non-quarantine pests, temporary derogations from import prohibitions and special import requirements and establishment of procedures for granting them, temporary import requirements for high-risk plants, plant products and other objects, the establishment of procedures for the listing of high-risk plants, the content of phytosanitary certificates and the use of plant passports, and as regards certain reporting requirements for demarcated areas and surveys of pests and amending Regulation (EU) 2017/625 as regards certain notifications of non-compliance

 Update

-The European Commission aims to create a clearer system allowing non-EU countries to get temporary derogations (exemptions) from prohibitions or restrictions on imports of plants and plant products.
-It also proposes additional certification requirements for plants for planting in relation to regulated non-quarantine pests.
+The European Commission has created a clearer system allowing non-EU countries to obtain temporary derogations (exemptions) from prohibitions or restrictions on imports of plants and plant products.
+It has also introduced additional certification requirements for regulated non-quarantine pests in plants for planting; and an exemption from the obligation on EU Member States to notify non-compliance in the case of plants or plant products imported in personal luggage or postal services for personal use.

 Impacted Products